ABZ-Aaron/DataEngineerZoomCamp/week_2_data_ingestion/README.md

     This constantly monitors DAGs and taks and running any that are scheduled to run and have had their dependencies met.

 * `Worker` - Executes the tasks given by scheduler.
 * `MetaData Database` - Backend to Airflow.
-Used by scheduler and executeor and webserver to store data.
+Used by scheduler and executor and webserver to store data.

     This contains all the metadata related to the execution history of each task and DAG as well as airflow configuration.
 I believe the default in SQLite, but can easily be configured to PostgreSQL or some other database system.
 The database is created when we initialise using `airflow-init`.
 Information in this database includes task history.